Commute Cost and Carbon: Choose Your Way to Save

 - Your vehicle’s mileage per gallon?
 Use the Federal Fuel Economy Guide.

-- For local daily gas prices, go to AAA’s Fuel Gauge Report.
+- For daily average gas prices, go to AAA’s Fuel Gauge Report.

 - For the distance of your commute, utilize Google Maps.